Azure/ResourceModules/docs/wiki/The library - Module design.md

 Note the following recommendations:
 - Refer to [Generate module Readme](./Contribution%20guide%20-%20Generate%20module%20Readme) for creating from scratch or updating the module ReadMe Markdown file.
-- It is not recommended to describe how to use child resources in the parent readme file (for example 'How to define a [container] entry for the [storage account]').
-Instead it is recommended to reference the child resource's ReadMe instead (for example 'container/readme.md').
+- It is not recommended to describe how to use child resources in the parent readme file (for example, 'How to define a [container] entry for the [storage account]').
+Instead it is recommended to reference the child resource's ReadMe instead (for example, 'container/readme.md').

 # Parameter files